majormatt28/active-record-associations-tvland-lab/README.md

 ### Migrations

-- Write a migration for the actors table.
-An actor should have a `first_name` and a `last_name`.
-- Write a migration for the characters table.
-A character should have a `name`, `actor_id`, and a `show_id`––a character will belong to a show (the show migration is already provided) and an actor, and we'll keep track of this relationship with these database table columns.
-- Write a migration that adds the column `catchphrase` to your character model.
+x Write a migration for the actors table.
+An actor should have a `first_name` and a `last_name`. x Write a migration for the characters table.
+A character should have a `name`, `actor_id`, and a `show_id`––a character will belong to a show (the show migration is already provided) and an actor, and we'll keep track of this relationship with these database table columns. x Write a migration that adds the column `catchphrase` to your character model.

 ### Associations